721labs/partial-common-ownership/docs/documentation.md

 ## Usage

-Once installed, you can use the contracts by importing and inheriting from them:
+Once installed, you can use the contracts by importing and inheriting from them.

+Note that the included ERC721 implementation _does not_ include IERC721Metadata out-of-the-box: if desired, it must be implemented in your contract that inherits from `PartialCommonOwnership.sol`.

 ### [PartialCommonOwnership.sol](contracts/token/PartialCommonOwnership.sol)